Roman-Boiko-AT/oos-ca_test_task/e2e/README.md

 ### P.S.
 I have changed an App just a bit.
 Therefore, some tests are failed in my version, but they are passed in real one.

-### P.P.S Knowing that according to task description I should assume everything works properly 1 test still should fail. (as for me)
+### P.P.S Knowing that according to task description I should assume everything works properly 1 test still should fail (as for me).
+Pass rate more than 90% =).